aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/introduction/_index.md

 {{< /highlight >}}
 #### **Extracting Encrypted Archives**
-Password protected archives can be extracted by specifying the ArchiveLoadOptions
+Password-protected archives can be extracted by specifying the ArchiveLoadOptions

 {{< highlight java >}}